-As the Central Statistics Office (CSO) is obliged to follow standard definitions and methodology when calculating the usual estimates from the LFS, it has been decided to compile the Quarter 1 2020 LFS estimates in the usual way and provide separate COVID-19 adjusted estimates.
-This approach preserves the methodology of the LFS while at the same time providing transparency around the current impact of COVID-19 on the Labour Market within Ireland.
+As the Central Statistics Office (CSO) is obliged to follow standard definitions and methodology when calculating official estimates from the LFS, it has been decided to compile the Quarter 2 2020 LFS estimates in the usual way and provide separate COVID-19 adjusted estimates.
+This approach preserves the methodology of the LFS while at the same time providing transparency around the impact of COVID-19 on the Labour Market within Ireland.

-The CSO has produced a supplementary measure of monthly unemployment in parallel with the routine Monthly Unemployment Estimates, which incorporates those in receipt of the Pandemic Unemployment Payments into the calculation to produce a COVID-19 Adjusted Measure of Monthly Unemployment.
-This new measure was published as part of the Monthly Unemployment Estimates release for March 2020 and April 2020 and will continue to be made available for as long as deemed necessary by the CSO.
+Since March 2020, the CSO has been producing a supplementary measure of monthly unemployment in parallel with the routine Monthly Unemployment Estimates, which incorporates those in receipt of the Pandemic Unemployment Payments into the calculation to produce a COVID-19 Adjusted Measure of Monthly Unemployment.
+This new measure was most recently published as part of the Monthly Unemployment Estimates release for July 2020 and will continue to be made available for as long as deemed necessary by the CSO.

-As part of the process to generate estimates for the LFS for Q1 2020, the CSO are also making a COVID-19 Adjusted Measure of Employment available.
-This estimate has been created by subtracting those who were in receipt of the Pandemic Unemployment Payment at the end of March 2020 from the numbers in employment during Q1 2020.
-A corresponding estimate has also been produced for the end of April 2020.
+As part of the process to generate estimates for the LFS for Q1 2020, the CSO also made a COVID-19 Adjusted Measure of Employment available.
+These estimates have been updated as part of the preparations for publishing this Q2 2020 LFS release today.
+The estimate for the end of Q2 2020 is calculated by subtracting those who were in receipt of the Pandemic Unemployment Payment at the end of June 2020 from the numbers in employment during Q2 2020.
+A corresponding estimate has also been produced for the end of July 2020.

 In the same way that the COVID-19 Adjusted Measure of Unemployment can be considered an upper bound for unemployment the COVID-19 Adjusted Measure of Employment can be considered as the lower bound for employment.
 The reality is that there is not enough information currently available for those in receipt of the Pandemic Unemployment Payment at an individual level to know what the labour market status of those individuals are.

 The COVID-19 Adjusted Measures of Employment and Unemployment are subject to change when more information becomes available that allows a better estimate of the impact of COVID-19 on the labour market in Ireland to be constructed.
-The CSO have access to data for those in receipt of the Pandemic Unemployment Payment and those who are benefitting from the Temporary Wage Subsidy Scheme and are currently investigating more targeted COVID-19 Adjusted Measures by matching these and other data sources to the LFS.
+The CSO have access to data for those in receipt of the Pandemic Unemployment Payment and those who are benefitting from the Temporary Wage Subsidy Scheme and are continuing to investigate more targeted COVID-19 Adjusted Measures by matching these and other data sources to the LFS.